martinsumner/riak_kv/docs/NextGenReplGuide.md

 - Each node will have a configurable number of sink workers, which will be distributed across the source peer nodes (either configured or discovered).
 The number of workers can be adjusted via the `remote_console` at run-time.
 - There is an overhead of a sink making requests on the source, so each sink worker will backoff if a request results in no replication events being discovered.
 - The sink worker pool does not auto-expand.
 It is an operator responsibility to ensure there are sufficient sink workers to keep-up with real-time replication.
 There is some protection from over-provisioning but not from under provisioning.
-- A sink worker can fetch only one object at a time, and must push that object into the Sink cluster before returning to fetch the next available replication event.
+- A sink worker can fetch only one object at a time, and must push that object into the sink cluster before returning to fetch the next available replication event.
 - A sink-worker will never prompt re-replication.
 No hierarchies of replication are supported, each cluster which is to receive replication events must be directly configured as a sink for that source.

 Configuring and enabling source queues and sink workers is sufficient to enable real-time replication.
 Other replication features (such as full-sync reconciliation) depend on the queues and workers to operate, but require additional configuration.